Purpose of Each Report

 Why Do We Do Church Conferences?

-The purpose of Church Conferences are to achieve the following goals (¶ 247):
+The purpose of Church Conferences is to achieve the following goals (¶ 247):

 - Review each congregation’s previous year of ministry, complete essential church business, and affirm goals for the coming year

-- Foster collaboration and an outward-focus among all congregations by holding conferences in regional groups to push us beyond our own boundaries to make disciples for Jesus Christ for the transformation of the world
+- Foster collaboration and an outward focus among all congregations by holding conferences in regional groups when possible to push us beyond our own boundaries to make disciples for Jesus Christ for the transformation of the world

 - Inspire, energize, and motivate local congregations through high quality resourcing